vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Any doubt that is entertained, may be got over like this, as we see in this world.
 So, the means of self-surrender, is established according to shastras, as a desired means to all people.
 Unless one realises all these factors, he may not entertain supreme faith.
 The significance of these five apprehensions and answers can be known properly only when a virtuous preceptor blesses with his instructions to the disciple.
 In the ultimate analysis, it becomes established that the benign grace of the Acharya or Preceptor, will infuse confidence and faith in the saving grace of the Lord.

-Though prapatri is a valid means for attaining the benefits that are very difficult to attain and though by
+Though prapatri is a valid means for attaining the benefits that are very difficult to attain and though by Dec

-128

-Essence of Srimad Rahasyatraya Saram

-Dec

 performing once, one can attain that benefit without wasting energy, time or wealth, though one can attain one's object of desire at the particular time he desires, it is absolutely necessary that one has to gain Mahavishvasa, which is not easy to get.
 So this means, though appears to be very casy, is not all that easy.
 All these factors are to be reflected in the dvaya-mantra.
 The term that signifies 'Purushakara' in the poorva-khanda enables one to gain supreme faith.
 The helplessness on the part of the aspirant as well as the nature of this means, are to be known in the verb 'Prapadye'.
 The preposition 'Pra' and the verb 'Prapadye', combined with the word 'Sharana' and the usage of the first person of the verb, signify the essential nature of this means.